vlitvinov-nixs/health-ai-analysis/README.md

 # Healthcare Biomarker Analysis Platform

 A full-stack healthcare application for viewing patient biomarker data with AI-powered insights, real-time updates, and MCP server integration.
+AI tools used for development: Copilot, Claude Haiku 4.5.

 ## 🚀 Setup and Run Instructions